pmair78/MPsychoR/README.md

 # MPsychoR
-Supplementary R code for "Modern Psychometrics With R" (Mair, 2018)
+Supplementary R code for Mair, P. (2018).
+Modern Psychometrics With R. New York, Springer.